web3password/web3password-protocol/Web3Password-Security-Whitepaper.md

 ## Origin

-> In 2022, a password manager company was hacked, then many accounts are brute-foced, huge losses occurred.
-So key derivation from master password is not enough, there still have a huge security issue even if use PBKDF2 or Argon2.
-Because of this incident, Web3Password designed a Zero Trust Architecture("ZTA") that can be applied to password manager.
+> In 2022, a password manager company was hacked, resulting in many accounts being brute-forced and significant losses occurring.
+Therefore, key derivation from master password is insufficient.
+Even with PBKDF2 or Argon2, they still have huge security issues.
+Consequently, Web3Password has designed a Zero Trust Architecture("ZTA") that can be applied to password manager.
 Based on this ZTA, we have brought a revolutionary password manager - Web3Password.

-> Currently, about $700 billion worth of cryptocurrency is secured by BIP39/BIP44 Mnemonic Phrase of Bitcoin.
-Mnemonic Phrase has been fully proven to be strong, safe and effective.
-Therefore, we have good reasons to believe that Web3Password, based on Mnemonic Phrase, could secure your data, could solve your security concerns and policy concerns about password manager.
+> Currently, approximately $700 billion worth of cryptocurrency is secured by BIP39/BIP44 Mnemonic Phrase of Bitcoin.
+Mnemonic Phrase has been well proven to be strong, safe and effective.
+Hence, we have good reasons to believe that Web3Password, based on Mnemonic Phrase, could secure your data effectively.
+It  also could solve your security and policy concerns all about password managers.

 ## Account Security Principle of Web3Password

 - Brand-new Passkey Account

-> Web3Password innovatively introduces BIP39/BIP44 Mnemonic Phrase of Bitcoin into the Web3Password account system, and uses it to develop a passkey account system based on ECDSA.
+> Web3Password innovatively introduces BIP39/BIP44 Mnemonic Phrase of Bitcoin into the Web3Password account system and utilizes it to develop a passkey account system based on ECDSA.
 So Web3Password provides an account system endorsed by Bitcoin, which makes Web3Password's account system as secure as Bitcoin.
 The Mnemonic Phrase is only controlled by you, and only stored on your own device.
 Not even Web3Password can access it.

 ![](image/Web3Password-Client-20231130.jpg)

-> Web3Password has completely abandoned insecure authentication such as Email, Username, SMS, OTP or 2-Factor.
-Insecure key derivation from Master Password also has been completely abandoned, and completely solved the account security issues caused by brute-force or engineering.
+> Web3Password has entirely abandoned insecure authentication such as Email, Username, Password, SMS, OTP or 2-Factor.
+Additionally, Insecure key derivation from Master Password has been completely abandoned, and effectively resolving account security issues caused by brute-force or engineering.

 - Remove association between account and data security

-> Based on our experience of security, Web3Password adopts an architecture that does not trust the server at all.
+> Based on our security experience, Web3Password adopts an architecture that does not trust the server at all.
 It separates the account system and encryption keys, so there will no any associations between them in Web3Password.
-Therefore, even if all servers of Web3Password or all the equipments of Web3Password are completely controlled by hackers, there will no any security issues with your data.
+Therefore, even if Web3Password servers or equipment are completely under the control of hackers, there will be no security issues with your data.

 ## Data Security Principle of Web3Password

 - Completely abandon Master Password

-> In recent years, with the advancement of AI and the growth of GPU/ASIC computing power, the rounds of iterations for key derivation (PBKDF2/Argon2) have increased from 100,000 a few years ago to 600,000 or even 1 million, but we believe that the slow hash of key derivation from Master Password, simply by increasing the rounds of KDF (Key Derivation Function) or changing the KDF algorithm can not fundamentally guarantee the security of your data, because most Master Password are too weak, and based on the experience of many security incidents in history, Web3Password believes that in password manager, a core product, if it cannot provide future-proof security, it should be questioned.
-Based on this concept, in Web3Password, we have completely abandoned PBKDF2/Argon2 to derive keys from Master Password.
+> In recent years, due to the AI advancements and the growth of GPU/ASIC computing power, the rounds of iterations for key derivation (PBKDF2/Argon2) have surged from 100,000 a few years ago to 600,000 or even 1 million.
+However, we believe that the slow hash of key derivation from Master Password, simply by increasing the rounds of KDF (Key Derivation Function) or changing the KDF algorithm can not fundamentally guarantee the security of your data.
+This is because most Master Password are too weak.
+Based on historical security incidents , we think that a password manager, as a core product, must offer future-proof security.
+Consequently, in Web3Password, we have completely abandoned PBKDF2/Argon2 for deriving keys from Master Password.

 - Uses BIP39/BIP44 to encrypt data